 Most software testers are familiar with open source tools like FitNesse; but consultant Randall Rice thinks they should also know about other lesser-known free, inexpensive and handy tools.
 Rice named and demoed his favorite test tools, in a StarWest 2009 session in Anaheim, Calif., this week.
 He recommended tools in various areas, including test design, execution and management.

-As a proponent of open source testing tools, Rice -- founder of
+As a proponent of open source testing tools, Rice -- founder of Rice Consulting -- has run into management's resistance to using open source software in some companies.

 "I realize that many of you are in companies that prohibit open source tools," he told the packed-room audience.
 Reasons vary.
 Often, management may not bring in open source because it could be seen as an admission that their purchase of expensive commercial tools was a mistake.
 Also, executives say they're worried about the lifespan of open source products.
 That excuse makes Rice laugh, because so many software vendors have been acquired and their products retired or changed drastically.